The Five Eons

 There are many scriptures in the Old Testament as well as the New giving information on this righteous rule of Christ on the earth for 1000 years.
 It is a time when swords will be beaten into plowshares, nation shall not lift up sword against nation, the wolf shall dwell with the lamb.
 It will be a time of peace and prosperity.

 Rule of Christ will be with a rod of iron.

 Righteousness will reign.
-Sins by people will continue because of carnal human nature.
+Sins by people will still occur.
 But the sins will not be of the severity as in the previous eons under the sway of Satan (Isa.
 30:21).
 Note that some of the gentile nations will not be in total subjection to Christ's rule since we read in Zachariah 14 that there will be nations that will refuse to come to Jerusalem to keep the Feast of Tabernacles.
 They will experience drought on the land.

 After the 1000 years are over, Satan is loosed for a while, deceiving the nations.